neverendingsupport/nes-spring-boot-test-apps/maven-example/README.md

 </details>

-## After: Using HeroDevs, NES for Spring
+## After: Using HeroDevs, NES for Spring Boot

 To use the NES version of Spring Boot, update the following.

-_For a complete example of the changes, see [here](https://github.com/neverendingsupport/nes-spring-boot-test-apps/compare/main...maven-sample-with-nes-foundations)._
+_For a complete example of the changes, see [here](https://github.com/neverendingsupport/nes-spring-boot-test-apps/compare/main-spring-boot-2.7...maven-sample-nes-spring-boot-2.7)._

 1. Set up the NES registry as a Maven repository source In your `${user.home}/.m2/settings.xml` or `${maven.home}/conf/settings.xml`.